khusi2707/KHUSHITOKEN/README.md

 2. Interact with the Contract: Once deployed, you can interact with the contract using Ethereum wallets, dApps, or custom scripts.
 Mint new tokens, burn existing tokens, or query token balances as needed.

-### Get Started

-To get started with KHUSHITOKEN, deploy the contract and explore its functionality.
-Feel free to customize token parameters to suit your project requirements or branding preferences.

 ### License

 KHUSHITOKEN is released under the MIT License.
 See the LICENSE file for more information.